Post

 • Backing Up Data: Set up automatic backups for Nextcloud data to ensure your files are protected.

-Installing Nextcloud AIO in a Proxmox LXC container using ZFS storage provides a lightweight, efficient, and highly reliable way to run your own cloud storage server.
+Installing Nextcloud AIO in a Proxmox LXC container using a reverse proxy provides a lightweight, efficient, and highly reliable way to run your own cloud storage server.
 By using ZFS for redundancy, you ensure your data is protected against drive failure, and with Proxmox LXC, you can enjoy resource-efficient virtualization.

 By following this guide, you’ll have a powerful, secure, and scalable Nextcloud server that can be accessed from anywhere, all hosted in your own environment.